 Being creative can be a great way to keep your brain engaged.
 A 2014 study in Creativity Research Journal found that people who practiced musical instruments had more active brains overall.
 Also, a study from Brain Connectivity found that participants who read and wrote often had better overall memory.
 Being creative—whether it’s with music, reading, writing, or art—may lead to positive boosts in brain activity.

 Exercising may be good for more than just your body—it may be good for your brain too.
 A study in Cell Metabolism found that exercising produces a molecule in your brain that increases learning and memory.
 Try going for walks, or take up a yoga or Pilates class.
+You can find more routines to help you get started and keep moving in our exercise and fitness section.
 Just be sure to consult your doctor before starting any new exercise regimen.

 People have always had a desire to be connected to each other.
 Some research shows that connecting with others may be good for our brain health.
 An American Journal of Public Health study found that women who had large social circles reduced their risk of dementia and delayed cognitive impairment.
 That means our friends and coworkers may be able to help keep us mentally healthy.
 So dust off that list of contacts, and make plans to reconnect with old buddies, create stronger relationships with existing ones, or even make some new friends.